 The role and evolution of data-driven marketing

 One of the pioneers and leading voices is data analytics and marketing software vendor Teradata.
 A while ago, the company recently released the results of its Teradata 2015 Global Data-Driven Marketing Survey.
-According to Teradata, marketers who adopt an integrated and data-driven marketing approach become more empowered across all areas including the various stages of “engagement” as described in the illustration below from the page of the 2013 survey the company conducted.
+According to Teradata, marketers who adopt an integrated and data-driven marketing approach become more empowered across all areas including the various stages of “engagement” as described in the illustration below.

 At the occasion of the launch of the 2015 edition of the survey, Teradata said it saw some “dramatic shifts in how companies and marketers are deriving business value from data, integrated marketing platforms, and customer-centric data-driven marketing strategies” as compared with its 2013 report.